ESM — Embodied Stress Management

 How it works

-During the workshop, we’ll examine the ESM process:
+During the introductory workshop, we’ll examine the ESM process:

 Notice a stress signal: held breath, jaw tension, rushing